 - Always supervise your kids, especially preschoolers to prevent them from dangerous situations like chasing a ball into the street.

-When children are active, you need to make sure you provide them with plenty of hydration and nutritious snacks.
-It’s best to encourage water as much as possible instead of sugary drinks like juice.
 Homemade smoothies are also an excellent option and can be taken on the go.
 You can add plenty of nutritious ingredients to homemade smoothies like fresh fruit and yogurt.
 My Very Berry Smoothie is an easy recipe that kids will love and it will provide them with plenty of energy to fuel their activities.
 It’s packed with Vitamin C, protein, omega-3 fatty acids, fiber, antioxidants and more!

 - 2 cups mixed berries like blueberries, strawberries, blackberries and raspberries (can use fresh or frozen berries)